caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

   **madmax_estimate**

-    *str*, *optional*, *default = corr*
+    *{"corr", "all", "diag", "offdiag"}*, *optional*, *default = corr*

     MAD estimation mode.
-Use 'corr' for a separate estimate per each baseline and correlation.
+Use 'corr' for a separate estimate per baseline and correlation.
 Otherwise, a single estimate per baseline is computed using 'all' correlations, or only the 'diag' or 'offdiag' correlations.

   **dd_data_column**

     *str*, *optional*, *default = CORRECTED_DATA*

-    Column to calibrate.
-Assumption being that you have already run the selfcal worker.
+    Column to calibrate, with the assumption that you have already run the selfcal worker.

   **dd_out_data_column**

     *str*, *optional*, *default = SUBDD_DATA*

     Output data column.
+Note that the ddcal worker is currently hardcoded for this being set to 'SUBDD_DATA'.

   **dd_weight_column**

     *str*, *optional*, *default = WEIGHT*

-    Column to read weights from.
-Weights are applied by default.
-Specify an empty string to disable.
+    Column to read weights from, and apply them by default.
+Specify an empty string to disable this parameter.

   **dd_sol_stall_quorum**

     *float*, *optional*, *default = 0.95*

-    Minimum percentage of solutions which must have stalled before terminating the solver.
+    Minimum percentage of solutions that must have stalled before terminating the solver.

   **dd_g_type**

     *str*, *optional*, *default = complex-2x2*

-    Gain matrix type for g.
-Keep complex-2x2, because dd-cal fails otherwise.
+    Gain matrix type for the G-Jones matrix.
+Keep this set to 'complex-2x2', because DD-calibration fails otherwise.

   **dd_g_clip_high**

     *float*, *optional*, *default = 1.5*

-    Amplitude clipping - flag solutions with any amplitudes above this value for g Jones.
+    Amplitude clipping -- flag solutions with any amplitudes above this value for G-Jones matrix.

   **dd_g_clip_low**

     *float*, *optional*, *default = 0.5*

-    Amplitude clipping - flag solutions with any amplitudes below this value for g Jones.
+    Amplitude clipping -- flag solutions with any amplitudes below this value for G-Jones matrix.

   **dd_g_update_type**